 Raptor training volunteers must commit to a bi-weekly feeding shift as well as committing to a weekly training session.
-Our training classes meet Mondays from 10:00AM – Noon and Thursdays 5:00-7:00PM.
-Raptor volunteers are also required to attend at least 3 outreach events throughout the year.
+Our training class meets Thursdays 5:00-7:00PM.
+Raptor volunteers are also required to attend at least 4 outreach events throughout the year.
 Our outreach events help PWC gain visibility as well as helps educate the public about conservation issues regarding raptors.
 If you’re still interested, fill out our volunteer registration form and notify us if you want to be on the waitlist for our next session.
 The raptor training program requires a 1 year commitment.

 We very much appreciate our Raptor Care Team!
 Please make sure you are filling out your time sheets after every training, feeding, and outreach event.
 This helps us secure funding for grants!

 Team members, email us if you need permission to edit the Raptor Care Calendar in order to sign up for a shift.